Comparison of Anomaly Detectors: Context Matters: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{eep} generative models are gaining popularity in anomaly detection since the introduction of the Variational Autoencoder (VAE)~\citep{kingma2013auto}.
 The number of modifications and extensions of VAE or generative adversarial networks (GAN)~\citep{goodfellow2014generative} is sharply increasing, each claiming superiority over the prior art.
 This raises a suspicion that some of the methods are overspecialized or poorly tested.
-This work, inspired by the paper "Do we need hundreds of classifiers to solve real world classification problems?" by Feran\'{a}ndez-Delgado et al.~\citep{fernandez2014we}, strives to compare under "fair" conditions anomaly detectors to observe how the field has evolved in the last twenty years (the oldest compared detector~\citep{ramaswamy2000efficient} was published in 2000).
-Specifically, it investigates, if methods based on \textit{deep} generative models offer a benefit over methods based on alternative paradigms (hereafter called \textit{classical}).
+This work, inspired by the paper "Do we need hundreds of classifiers to solve real-world classification problems?"~\citep{fernandez2014we}, strives to compare under "fair" conditions anomaly detectors to observe how the field has evolved in the last twenty years (the oldest compared detector~\citep{ramaswamy2000efficient} was published in 2000).
+Specifically, it investigates if methods based on \textit{deep} generative models offer a benefit over methods based on alternative paradigms, either the \textit{classical} methods based on distances, or deep architectures without the capability of generating samples.